drewsamsen/spark-next/REFACTORING-PROGRESS.md

    - Defined interfaces between layers
    - Better IDE support and compilation checks

-## Next Steps

-1. **Complete repository implementations**:
-   - Finish implementing repositories mentioned in the architecture overview
+5. **Reduced Duplication**:
+   - Eliminated repeated code across components and API routes
-   - Ensure all repositories follow consistent patterns and error handling
+   - Standardized authentication and error handling

-2. **Finalize service layer**:
-   - Complete any partial service implementations (Books, Highlights)
-   - Add additional services for any remaining entities

-3. **Hook standardization**:
-   - Create a consistent pattern for all service hooks
-   - Ensure proper error handling and loading states in hooks
+## Future Refactoring Plan

+### High Priority (Next 1-2 weeks)
+1. **Review Remaining API Routes**:
+   - Identify any non-Inngest API routes still using direct database access
+   - Apply the same repository-service pattern

-4. **Component audit**:
+2. **Component Audit**:
-   - Systematically review all components for direct database access
+   - Conduct comprehensive audit to identify any remaining components using direct database access
-   - Create prioritized list of components to refactor

-5. **Documentation updates**:
+   - Prioritize components with high usage or complexity

+### Medium Priority (2-4 weeks)
+1. **Testing Strategy**:
+   - Implement unit tests for repositories and services
+   - Create test fixtures and mocks for database interactions
+   - Focus on testing business logic in services
+   - Consider integration tests for key user flows

+2. **Documentation**:
    - Document all services, repositories, and hooks
    - Create usage examples for developers

-## Prioritized Action Items

-### High Priority (Next 1-2 weeks)
-- Complete Books and Highlights service implementations
-- Refactor header component
-- Conduct component audit to identify any remaining direct database access

-### Medium Priority (2-4 weeks)
-- Create consistent pattern for API routes using repository/service layer
-- Implement testing strategy for repositories and services
-- Document service layer for developers
+   - Add JSDoc comments to all public methods

 ### Low Priority (4+ weeks)
-- Performance optimization
-- Refactor low-traffic components
-- Implement advanced features (caching, background sync)

-## Recently Completed Refactoring

-1. **RightSidebar**:
+1. **Performance Optimization**:
-   - Created `useSidebarService` hook to replace direct `useUISettings` usage
-   - Migrated sidebar width management to the service layer
+   - Identify bottlenecks in service layer
-   - Improved separation of concerns
-   - ✅ Refactoring complete
+   - Implement caching strategies where appropriate
+   - Optimize database queries in repositories

-2. **LeftSidebar**:
+2. **Advanced Features**:
-   - Updated to use `useSidebarService` hook instead of direct service import
-   - Fixed build errors related to sidebar width management
-   - Ensured consistent pattern with RightSidebar component
-   - ✅ Refactoring complete
+   - Implement background synchronization
+   - Consider offline support where relevant
+   - Add more granular error handling and recovery mechanisms

-3. **MainContent**:
+3. **Security Improvements**:
-   - Created `contentRepository` for future data access
-   - Created `contentService` for business logic
-   - Created `useContentService` hook for React components
-   - Set up pattern for future real data implementation
-   - ✅ Refactoring complete

-## Next Components for Refactoring

-1. **Header**:
-   - Move any business logic to appropriate services
-   - Ensure it follows the clean architecture pattern

-2. **API Routes**:
-   - Review API routes for direct database access
-   - Refactor to use repository and service layers

-## Updated Prioritized Action Items

-### High Priority (Next 1-2 weeks)
-- Complete Books and Highlights service implementations
-- Refactor header component
-- Conduct component audit to identify any remaining direct database access

-### Medium Priority (2-4 weeks)
-- Create consistent pattern for API routes using repository/service layer
+   - Add rate limiting to API routes
-- Implement testing strategy for repositories and services
+   - Implement more granular permission checks for admin operations
+   - Audit authentication and authorization flows

+4. **API Organization**:
+   - Group related routes in subdirectories by domain
+   - Generate API documentation from TypeScript interfaces
-- Document service layer for developers
+   - Create request/response examples for each endpoint

-### Low Priority (4+ weeks)
-- Performance optimization
-- Refactor low-traffic components
-- Implement advanced features (caching, background sync)
+## Conclusion

+The refactoring effort has significantly improved the codebase organization, maintainability, and type safety.
+By consistently applying the repository-service-hook pattern across the application, we've reduced technical debt and ensured a cohesive architecture that will support future development efforts.

+The next steps focus on completing any remaining refactoring work, implementing a comprehensive testing strategy, and enhancing documentation to ensure the refactored architecture is well-understood by all developers working on the project.